St. Basil Scholarship Fund

 What is this tax credit?

 The federal government will provide a tax credit of up to $1,700 per individual for donations to eligible 501(c)(3) Scholarship-granting Organizations (SGOs) beginning in 2027.
 Eligible organizations are listed by individual states to provide scholarships to students in their states.
 Students can only receive scholarships in states that choose to participate, but Americans from any state can donate to eligible organizations in any state and receive the tax credit.
+The program is codified in the Internal Revenue Code, 26 USC 25F, and begins January 1, 2027.

 What is a non-refundable tax credit?